ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 This section details the case where the EDHOC reverse message flow is used (see {{Section A.2.2 of RFC9528}}), i.e., where C acts as the Responder R and RS acts as the Initiator I.

-Consistently with the EDHOC reverse message flow, C sends a trigger message, EDHOC message\_2, and (optionally) EDHOC message\_4 to RS as CoAP POST requests.
+Consistent with the EDHOC reverse message flow, C sends a trigger message, EDHOC message\_2, and (optionally) EDHOC message\_4 to RS as CoAP POST requests.
 RS sends EDHOC message\_1 and EDHOC message\_3 as CoAP 2.04 (Changed) responses.

 In this profile of ACE, if RS implements the EDHOC reverse message flow, then RS MUST implement EDHOC message_4.